SNN

 “Although the Earth is warming as a result of human emissions of carbon dioxide, natural variations in the Earth’s climate can temporarily accelerate or diminish this overall warming trend,” noted Zachary Labe, a co-author from Princeton University and the National Oceanic and Atmospheric Administration’s Geophysical Fluid Dynamics Laboratory.
 In addition to modulating the rate of warming, natural fluctuations in climate such as the Interdecadal Pacific Oscillation also produce unique patterns of regional surface temperature change.

 These surface temperature patterns were key in quantifying the influence of natural variability on satellite-era warming.
 The research team considered thousands of surface-warming maps from climate-model simulations.
-The team then trained to relate the pattern of surface warming to the overall magnitude of warming or cooling attributable to natural climate oscillations.
-The was successful in disentangling the component of atmospheric warming due to natural climate oscillations versus warming from other causes, such as human-induced increases in the levels of heat-trapping greenhouse gases.
+The team then trained machine-learning algorithms to relate the pattern of surface warming to the overall magnitude of warming or cooling attributable to natural climate oscillations.
+The machine-learning approach was successful in disentangling the component of atmospheric warming due to natural climate oscillations versus warming from other causes, such as human-induced increases in the levels of heat-trapping greenhouse gases.

 When this approach was applied to the observed pattern of warming, the prediction from machine learning methods indicated that natural oscillations reduced the real-world tropical tropospheric warming trend by about 25% over the satellite era.
 Although climate models simulate such natural decadal oscillations in climate, the timing and sequence of these fluctuations differs in each simulation and will only match the observations by chance.
 This partial “offsetting” of warming by natural variability helps to explain why climate model simulations tend to simulate more warming than satellite observations of tropical tropospheric temperature during the last few decades.